Restoring Pensacola’s Canopy Together

 Can I plant a small tree in a big yard?

 Our goal is helping Pensacola recover canopy.
-If you have a large yard with space, you’re strongly encouraged to plant a larger tree.
-Fun fact: live oaks can grow over 2 feet a year in their early life!
+If you have a large yard with space, we strongly encourage you to plant a larger tree.
+You can also apply for up to 3 trees!

 May I have more than one tree?